ralyodio/bmr/README.md

 Bmr (pronounced "beamer") is a Bitmessage client written in [node.js](http://nodejs.org) using the [node-webkit](https://github.com/rogerwang/node-webkit/) desktop application framework.

-### Status
+### Development Status

-Active development, no public release yet.
-Feel free to download, build and take a look.
+Bmr is in active development, however there is no public package release yet.
+Feel free to download, build and take a look as it progresses.

-### Development
+### Installation

 #### Bitmessage PyMessage (server)